Injectable Meds: Beyond Sterile Prep

 It’s hard to imagine that any pharmacy technician who works in a hospital has not received a phone call from a nurse asking if two or more IV drugs can be administered through the same IV line, at the same time.
 The situation is somewhat self-explanatory, but here are a few more details to give you a more accurate picture.

 If a patient has a central line (an IV line that’s inserted into a large vein) or a peripherally-inserted central catheter (PICC), things can get a bit more complicated.
-These IV lines have multiple lines, or lumens, attached together, and the solutions that are administered through them will not mix until they reach the patient’s bloodstream.
-So you can see that the drugs may not mix directly, as they would through a peripheral IV line.
+These have multiple lines, or lumens, attached together, and the solutions that are administered through them will not mix until they reach the patient’s bloodstream.
+So, you can see that the drugs may not mix directly, as they would in a peripheral IV line.

 Now that you have more details about IV compatibilities, it’s easy to understand the information a pharmacist will need in order to answer IV compatibility questions from nurses.
 When you get one of these calls, ask for the names of the drugs, their scheduled times, and the type of IV line or number of lines the patient has in order to improve efficiency.
 If you are comfortable with the pharmacist’s preference for which drug information reference to access, you may want to go ahead and get that information ready as well.
 Ultimately, pharmacists will typically want to speak with nurses themselves to share the information, in addition to any strategies that may be needed due to drug incompatibilities, since an incorrect answer or any kind of mix-up could potentially lead to patient harm.